Journal Folder

 More popover, monthly note (calendar visible)

-A monthly note's lower-order section is Week.
-A yearly note's is Month (not shown — you've seen the pattern).
-The toggle on the right reads Hide calendar here because the calendar is currently visible.
+A monthly note's lower-order section is Week; a yearly note's is Month.
+On yearly notes the Jump to section is empty (no higher-order periods exist), so the calendar toggle moves to the Month header on the right.
+The toggle reads Hide calendar here because the calendar is currently visible.

 The calendar picker

-Toggle the calendar from the More popover and the inline picker appears below the header.
+Toggle the calendar from the More popover on any journal note and the inline picker appears below the header.
 It reflects the same exists/missing/today/current state the rest of the plugin uses, so you can see your whole journal at a glance:

 Calendar with three months visible

-• Past + missing — italic, faded grey.
-Clicking opens a confirmation modal before creating the note (so you don't accidentally create back-dated entries).
+• Missing — theme's normal text colour, faded at the theme's unresolved-link opacity.
+Past missing cells are faded an additional 50% so they read as more demoted than future missing cells.
+Clicking a past missing cell opens a confirmation modal before creating the note (so you don't accidentally create back-dated entries).

 • Today — accent ring around the cell.